elliotte/CV/README.md

 Edward Elliott
 ==
 Ex-accountant / Recent full-stack web developer based in London, seeking a junior developer position and new challenge to further my web development skillset.
-Advocate and practitioner of TDD with a love for clean, simple and structured code, and I enjoy nothing better than wiring into some hardcore coding.
+Advocate and practitioner of TDD with a love for clean, simple and structured code, and I enjoy nothing better than wiring into some hardcore test driven coding.

 Friendly and outgoing, and believe I can adapt quickly and work effectively with new teams.
 Web Development Skills